 - They are also a fraction of the cost when compared to another cut of meat, such as chicken breast.

 Chicken stew with potatoes and vegetables is a one-pot meal that is very easy to prep.
 You just need to give yourself time for the stew to slowly simmer.
 That’s what makes stew chicken incredibly delicious.

 - Cut up the chicken into about 2-inch chunks and toss with flour, salt, and pepper.
 Cook in a large dutch oven over medium-high heat until browned all over.

 - Stir in the onions, carrots, garlic and then pour the wine over the veggies.
 You want to scrape the bottom to release all of the built-up flavors.
 Let the veggies sweat for 3-4 minutes or until they begin to soften.

-- Next, add the potatoes, bay leaf, stock, and water.
-Season thoroughly with salt and pepper.
-Cover the dutch oven with a lid and let it come to a boil.
-Reduce heat to low and simmer for 30 minutes covered.
+- Add the potatoes, bay leaf, stock, and water.
+Cover and simmer for 30 minutes covered.

 White Wine Substitute

 White wine adds a slight sweetness to the chicken vegetable stew and I’m a huge fan of using white wine.
 However, you can make substitution of an equal amount of chicken broth.